 Performance indicators presented in this report have been chosen due to their perceived importance to external stakeholders and to internal operations.
-In order to measure performance in a broadly accepted and translatable manner, the DLCC has adopted the metrics and methodologies of the LEED for Existing Buildings: O&M rating system.
-Performance indicators have also been developed with respect to the Event Organizers Sector Supplement of the Global Reporting Initiative G3.1 Sustainability Reporting Guidelines1, an internationally-adopted framework for measuring and reporting sustainability performance.
+In order to measure performance in a broadly accepted and translatable manner, the DLCC has adopted the metrics and methodologies of the LEED for Existing Buildings: O&M rating system and certain performance indicators of the Event Organizers Sector Supplement of the Global Reporting Initiative G3.1 Sustainability Reporting Guidelines1, an internationally-adopted framework for measuring and reporting sustainability performance.